 As a first step, the Group identifies the contract with the customer and subsequently the performance obligation.
 The amount of income is measured on the basis of the contractually agreed transaction price and is allocated to the performance obligations defined in the contract.
-Income is recognised in profit or loss when the identified performance obligation has been satisfied.
+Income is recognised in the income statement when the identified performance obligation has been satisfied.